jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/speech-container-howto.md

 If you intend to run multiple containers with exposed ports, make sure to run each container with a different exposed port.
 For example, run the first container on port 5000 and the second container on port 5001.

-You can have this container and a different Azure Cognitive Services container running on the HOST together.
-You also can have multiple containers of the same Cognitive Services container running.
+You can have this container and a different Azure Cognitive Research Technologies container running on the HOST together.
+You also can have multiple containers of the same Cognitive Research Technologies container running.

 [!INCLUDE [Validate container is running - Container's API documentation](../../../includes/cognitive-services-containers-api-documentation.md)]